BDC Hamburger Icon

 What injuries qualify for workers’ compensation?

-Workers’ compensation covers medical costs or death benefits that result from employee injuries that occur while the employee is doing their job or acting on your behalf.
+Workers’ compensation covers medical costs or death benefits that result from employee injuries that occurred while the employee was doing their job or acting on your behalf.
 Examples include injuries or illnesses related to the following:

 • Lifting or moving of boxes